memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 > time periods longer than `cycle_period` * 2^32.
 Given our 168MHz clock speed,
 > this comes to about ~25 seconds in our case.

-We already know how enable the cycle counter: we set the CYCCNTENA bit in the DWT Control Register (this was required for PC sampling as well).
+We already know how to enable the cycle counter: we set the CYCCNTENA bit in the DWT Control Register (this was required for PC sampling as well).

 ```c